-But although this means competition is stiff, this position has many advantages.
+But although this means competition is stiff, this position also has many advantages.
 The margin for profit is bigger than ever.
 The room for growth is global.
 We can provide a product that caters for millions.

 But to make sure your business is relevant within the global marketplace, it’s imperative to keep up with the expectations of an e-commerce customer.

 The growth of international competition in retail means that local Australian businesses selling online need to stay ahead of the curve.
-But competition is good – it pushes business to perform and streamline, to find efficiencies, whether locally or abroad.
+But competition is a good thing – it pushes business to perform and streamline, to find efficiencies, whether locally or abroad.

 So how can we keep up with, and embrace, international competition?